CAGE THE ELEPHANT DEBUT UNPEELED VERSION OF “RUBBER BALL”

-Cage The Elephant received their first GRAMMY® AWARD for Best Rock Album for their fourth studio album, Tell Me I’m Pretty, which was produced by Dan Auerbach of The Black Keys and released in December 2015 via RCA.
-This is the band’s second nomination, following a nomination for Best Alternative Album for 2013’s Melophobia.
-Tell Me I’m Pretty’s two singles, “Mess Around” and “Trouble,” both topped the Alternative charts for a total of seven #1 Alternative songs, the most of any artist this decade.
-Watch the video for new single “Cold Cold Cold” here and the video for “Trouble” here, both directed by singer Matt Shultz.
+Cage The Elephant received their first GRAMMY® AWARD for Best Rock Album for their fourth studio album, Tell Me I’m Pretty, which was produced by Dan Auerbach of The Black Keys.
+At radio, Cage The Elephant holds the record for the most #1 Alternative songs of any artist this decade.
+Tell Me I’m Pretty’s first two singles “Mess Around” and “Trouble,” both topped the Alternative charts at #1 (“Mess Around” also hit #1 at Triple A).
+In addition, “Trouble” maintained its bullet on the Alternative radio chart for an astounding 41 weeks.
+“Cold Cold Cold,” went top 5 at both Alternative and Triple A. Watch the video for “Cold Cold Cold” and “Trouble,” both directed by singer Matt Shultz.

+Cage The Elephant consists of singer Matt Shultz, guitarist Brad Shultz, drummer Jared Champion, bassist Daniel Tichenor, lead guitarist Nick Bockrath and Matthan Minster on keyboard and backing vocals.
 Long celebrated as one of the most explosive live bands in the world, Cage The Elephant have sold out several headlining runs including a summer 2016 arena tour and recent sold out UK and European tour.
 Additionally, Cage The Elephant’s self-titled debut album was recently certified RIAA platinum.

 Critical Acclaim for Tell Me I’m Pretty: